robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 >
 > (To receive all future PFABs as soon as they’re published, [subscribe by email][subscribe] or [follow me on Twitter][twitter].
 For the chance to have your code analyzed and featured in future a PFAB, [go here][feedback])

-Last week we began analyzing Michael Troyer's commute-time-measuring tool.
+[Last week][pfab3] we began analyzing Michael Troyer's commute-time-measuring tool.
 If you missed it, [read that post first][pfab3] to catch up.
 This week we're going to look at how Michael could improve the way in which his program handles errors.

 *(You may want to [open Michael's code in GitHub][commute-times] to reference while you read this post.)*